NoelleStern/GameBricked/README.md

 I feel like making an emulator in Rust became somewhat of a mainstream lately, so you can be the one to go against the trends and do it in a harder better faster stronger way.
 You're free to use most any other programming language to get the job done as well.

-That being out of the way, the first thing I actually had to do is to learn a little about the GameBoy.
+That being out of the way, the first thing I actually had to do is to learn a little about the Game Boy.
 To initially familiarize myself with the core concepts I've watched [Ryan Levick: Oh Boy!](https://www.youtube.com/watch?v=B7seNuQncvU) RustFest conference talk.

 Retroactively, even though I didn't watch it at that point yet, I can really recommend [The Ultimate Game Boy Talk](https://www.youtube.com/watch?v=HyzD8pNlpwI).
 It's an amazing breakdown featuring some great visuals of all of the important things you'll be interacting with on your way.

 I said "learn a little", but prepare to learn a lot.
 To make an emulator you have to know the inner workings of the source system almost religiously.
 To a point you could be be suddenly woken up in the middle of the night and answer what flag register does, for example.
 It's somewhat of an exaggeration, but the amount of information is quite baffling.
 All of the console systems are deeply interwoven together and it doesn't make it easier either.
 But it's a part of the fun as well!
 Seeing all of the separate code pieces come together brings a lot of joy.

-For all intents and purposes, **GameBoy is a basic computer**.
+For all intents and purposes, **Game Boy is a basic computer**.
 The most basic computer consists of a `CPU`, `RAM` and `ROM`. `ROM` is used to provide instructions, `CPU` executes said instructions and `RAM` stores the results of those instructions.
-Since those are required components of any computer, those also are the most interwoven together elements of a GameBoy.
+Since those are required components of any computer, those also are the most interwoven together elements of a Game Boy.
 Everything else like screen, buttons or speakers is considered peripherals and therefore is less integrated with the core system.

 ![Basic computer architecture](./assets/Von_Neumann_Architecture.png)